Franklin R. Toapanta Yanchapaxi

 Dr. Toapanta obtained his M.D. in Quito Ecuador (Universidad Central) and his Ph.D. from the University of Pittsburgh.
 He completed his first post-doctoral training at the Center for Vaccine Research of the University of Pittsburgh followed by training at the Center for Vaccine Development of the University of Maryland.
-Dr. Toapanta was promoted to Research Associate as a member of the CVD in the Department of Medicine.
+Dr. Toapanta was promoted to Research Associate and subsequently to Assistant Professor in the Department of Medicine.

 Dr. Toapanta is a vaccine immunologist and microbiologists interested in translational research.
 Dr. Toapanta's research focuses on understanding the complex pathogen-host immune interactions with the objective of identifying key cellular and molecular players that can later be used as: